trapexit/mergerfs/README.md

 When benchmarking through mergerfs ensure you only use 1 branch to remove any possibility of the policies complicating the situation.
 Benchmark the underlying filesystem first and then mount mergerfs over it and test again.
-If you're experience speeds below your expectation you will need to narrow down precisely which component is leading to the slowdown.
+If you're experiencing speeds below your expectation you will need to narrow down precisely which component is leading to the slowdown.
 Preferably test the following in the order listed (but not combined).